Abhishek113/Feed_Forward_NN_Pytorch/README.md

 This is the repository explaining create FFN using pytorch which I have created while learning.

+Refer the architectural image of NN which we are creating for visual understanding.

 In this repository I have explained following:

 1. Generating dataset using make_blobs function in scikit-learn and it's visualization.